-We plan to open any of our eleven Community Resource Centers in or near affected areas.
-These facilities serve as locations where impacted residents can go to get preparedness materials, ice, water, snacks, car power inverters, small solar-powered batteries and radios, and get up-to-date information on outages.
+We may open any of our eleven Community Resource Centers in affected areas.
+These facilities serve as locations where impacted residents can go to get preparedness materials, ice, water, snacks, car power inverters, small solar-powered batteries and radios; and get up-to-date information on outages.